What is Steady Steps?

 How can I book onto Steady Steps?

-You can book a space on our Steady Steps programmes by contacting Emily Rodbourne directly on email@example.com or 01530 454755.
+You can book a space on our Steady Steps programmes by contacting Tom Bodle directly on firstname.lastname@example.org.
 Booking is essential as spaces are limited.

 Alternatively, you can be referred to us here at the council to be considered for these classes by your GP, and we will call you directly, so ask your GP.
 Or you can complete a self-referral through First Contact Plus, and that will also come straight through to us and we will call you back.